 The landmark New York Times v.
 Sullivan case led to new protections against publishers who, in their criticism of government, are sued by government officials for libel.
-The case grew out of police actions in Montgomery, Alabama, during the civil rights movement.
-The Montgomery city commissioner who oversaw police sued the New York Times over an advertisement that alleged abuses by police.
-The ad was meant to convey the difficulties being faced by civil rights protesters in the South.
-The ad got some facts wrong, including specific actions by police at Alabama State College and the number of times Martin Luther King Jr. was arrested.
-But the Supreme Court established in its opinion that to protect the robust debate about public affairs, public officials must meet a higher standard and show that the publisher acted with knowledge that something was false and with reckless disregard for the facts.
-(In this Associated Press photo, the Rev. Martin Luther King Jr., accompanied by Rev. Ralph D. Abernathy, center, is booked by city police Lt.
+The New York Times was sued by the Montgomery, Alabama, city commissioner for errors in a civil rights advertisement.
+The ad got some facts wrong, including the number of times Martin Luther King Jr. was arrested.
+The Supreme Court established that public officials must meet a higher standard for libel judgments and show that the publisher acted with knowledge that something was false..
+In this photo, the Rev. Martin Luther King Jr., accompanied by Rev. Ralph D. Abernathy, center, is booked by city police Lt.
 D.H.
-Lackey in Montgomery, Ala., on Feb.
-23, 1956.
-The civil rights leaders were arrested on indictments turned by the Grand Jury in the bus boycott.
-Photo by Gene Herrick.
-Reprinted with permission from The Associated Press)
+Lackey in Montgomery, 1956.
+(AP Photo/Gene Herrick, used with permission from The Associated Press)

 In New York Times Co. v.
 Sullivan, 376 U.S. 254 (1964), the Supreme Court reversed a libel damages judgment against the New York Times.
-The decision established the important principle that the First Amendment guarantees of freedom of speech and press, in order to foster vigorous debate about government and public affairs, may protect libelous words about a public official.
+The decision established the important principle that the First Amendment guarantees of freedom of speech and press may protect libelous words about a public official in order to foster vigorous debate about government and public affairs.

 This landmark decision constitutionalized libel law and arguably saved the civil rights movement.

 Sullivan sued paper for mistakes in civil rights advertisement